 Away from the glamour of opening night parties and media broadcasts, ITINÉRANCE captures the precision and intense labour that goes into “slow fashion” manufacturing.
 Craftswomen star in ITINÉRANCE’s photo shoots, podcasts, and video documentaries — all of which promote a deep reverence for the high-quality clothes that the ladies produce.

 The ITINÉRANCE project deliberately empowers women from marginalised communities by offering not just recognition, but also the prospect of sustainable livelihoods.
 According to Tronel, all partner artisans who collaborate with ITINÉRANCE receive wages that are 50% to 100% higher than their normal earnings.
 Fair compensation allows female artisans to gain autonomy and support their communities, while also working around their family commitments.

 Moving forward, this economic objective presents challenges for ITINÉRANCE.
 “We need to find a business model that makes these wage increases more sustainable,” said Tronel.
-To this end, ITINÉRANCE became an official non-profit this year, and has already attracted partners including the French Ministry of Culture, the Benaki Museum, and the EY Foundation.
+To this end, ITINÉRANCE became an official non-profit, and has already attracted partners including the French Ministry of Culture, the Benaki Museum, and the EY Foundation.